The second cohomology groups of nilpotent orbits in classical Lie algebras: Abstract

 \section{Abstract}

 The second de Rham cohomology groups of nilpotent orbits in non-compact real forms of classical complex simple Lie algebras are explicitly computed.
 Furthermore, the first de Rham cohomology groups of nilpotent orbits in non-compact classical simple Lie algebras are computed; they are proven to be zero for nilpotent orbits in all the complex simple Lie algebras.
 A key component in these computations is a description of the second and first cohomology groups of homogeneous spaces of general connected Lie groups which is obtained here.
-This description, which generalizes Theorem 3.3 of \cite{BC}, may be of independent interest.
+This description, which generalizes a previous theorem of the first two authors, may be of independent interest.